 The concentration of theobromine in chocolate depends on the type of chocolate.

-For instance, there is a significant difference between 100% cocoa powder and a bar of Hershey’s milk chocolate.
+For instance, there is a significant difference between 100% cocoa powder, dark chocolate, and a bar of Hershey’s milk chocolate.

 According to the USDA nutrient database, various chocolate/cocoa products contain the following amounts of theobromine per 100 grams;

 - Unsweetened cocoa powder: 2634 mg (3)

 - Dark chocolate (70% cocoa): 802 mg (5)

 - Mars Twix (twin bar): 39.9 mg (6)

 As we can see above, 100% cocoa or very dark chocolate (the higher cocoa % the better) contain the most theobromine.

 Clinical human trials show that theobromine can positively impact several markers of health.

 Additionally, it can have everyday benefits useful for regular life.